kuro7766/MyBlog-V3/docs/views/kaggle/Kaggle-OpenProblem.md

 <br/>

-- The model is a sequential dense network with **four hidden layers**.
-- Use pearson loss directly
 - Hyperparameter tuning with **KerasTuner**: We tune the hyperparameters with KerasTuner BayesianOptimization.
 - Cross-validation: Submitting unvalidated models and **relying only on the public leaderboard is bad practice**.
 The model in this notebook is fully cross-validated with a **3-fold GroupKFold**.